Marathon Training Guide FAQ

 I have been looking for Nutrition information while training for a marathon.
 It seems my training really drains me.
 Do you have recommendations for proper diet and nutrition or supplements during the entire training schedule for a marathon?

-Check our page on Marathon Training Diet for some nutritional information.
+Marathon training can be really hard on your body and it's not uncommon to feel tired out.
+Make sure your are getting plenty to eat.
+Your meals should contain a good balance between carbs, protein and fat.
+Check our page on Marathon Training Diet for proper nutritional information.
 However if you are feeling really tired after your training runs you may be doing too much.
 Try reducing your mileage for a couple of weeks, and take an extra day off to see if this helps.

 I completed a half marathon last June in 1hr 36min.
 I'm currently training for the London marathon.
 I'm aiming to complete it in hopefully under 3hr 30mins.
 My training seems to be going well doing 3 runs a week one of which is a long run and one treadmill session working on fitness training.
 My only concern is that I always seem to average about 7:30 per mile whether i am running a short or a long run